kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ### On-Demand Design
 Interface:
-The interface for exposing these metrics within the kubelet contains a method for getting this datastructure.
-This method contains a "recency" parameter which specifies how recently the metrics must have been computed.
+The interface for exposing these metrics within the kubelet contains methods for fetching each relevant metric.
+These methods contains a "recency" parameter which specifies how recently the metrics must have been computed.
 Kubelet components which require very up-to-date metrics (eviction, for example), use very low values.
 Other components use higher values.

 Implementation:
 To keep performance bounded while still offering metrics "On-Demand", all calls to get metrics are cached, and a minimum recency is established to prevent repeated metrics computation.
 Before computing new metrics, the previous metrics are checked to see if they meet the recency requirements of the caller.
 If the age of the metrics meet the recency requirements, then the cached metrics are returned.
 If not, then new metrics are computed and cached.
-In the case where some metrics are not able to be computed instantly (time-averaged metrics, for example), then they must be recomputed on the "minimum recency" interval so that they always meet recency requirements.

 ## Implementation Plan
-@dashpole will create an interface over cAdvisor that provides core metrics.
 @dashpole will modify the structure of metrics collection code to be "On-Demand".

 Suggested, tentative future work, which may be covered by future proposals: